acidstout/openweathermap-widget/README.md

 A weather widget for WordPress featuring data provided by the OpenWeatherMap.org API.
 See (https://openweathermap.org) for details.

 ## Description
-The plugin parses data from the OpenWeatherMap.org API to display weather information of a given location.
-All weather data is cached at least for three hours.
+The plugin parses data returned by the OpenWeatherMap.org API to display weather information of a given location.
+All weather data is cached at least for three hours, unless you use the geolocation feature (not cached).
 Use as a widget or add a shortcode like this (e.g. in posts, ...):

 `[weather location="London, UK" units="imperial" override_title="Weather" forecast_days="0" show_stats="false"]`